TrungNguyen1909/writeups/35c3/pillow/README.md

 Otherwise, MIG will responsible for freeing all of it.

-By `mach_port_deallocate`, the listener port will be double-freed and the uref will be decreased.
+By `mach_port_deallocate`, the listener port will be double-freed (by the function and MIG) and the uref will be decreased.

 When the uref reaches zero, it means that all connection to that port is deallocated, the port will be freed and be reused later